michael-vaillant/mcp-baryons-poc/README.md

 ## Installation & Usage

-Simply download the `index.html` file and open it in any modern web browser (Chrome, Firefox, Edge, Safari).
+Simply clic this link [https://michael-vaillant.github.io/mcp-baryons-poc/] or download the `index.html` file and open it in any modern web browser (Chrome, Firefox, Edge, Safari).
 No server or build process is required.

 ```bash